wingraptor/gascalcnode/README.md

   Again, in general:

-  Average distances travelled per month and year are calculated using the age of the vehicle and the total distance is has travelled during that time frame.
+  Average distances travelled per month and year are calculated using the age of the vehicle and the total distance it has travelled during that time frame.

 * **Total Usages**:
 You can get estimates of the amount of fuel used, over the life of the vehicle, per month and per year.

 Again, in general:
-  Average distances travelled per month and year are calculated using the age of the vehicle and the total distance is has travelled during that time frame.
+Average distances travelled per month and year are calculated using the age of the vehicle and the total distance it has travelled during that time frame.

 ## Built With
 * [Node.js](https://nodejs.org/en/) - Server environment used